msikkema/vuepress-forestry-test/docs/articles/ways-to-relax-art-and-design.md

 relatedTopics: []
 title: 'Ways to Relax: Art and Design'
 subtitle: You might think not everyone can turn a blank canvas into a work of art – these people are here to show you that you can!
-Or if you prefer, just sit back and watch others doing it!
-There’s a kind of magic to watching this work unfold and it really is soothing to just chill out and enjoy the show.
-Plus, if you’re an artist who needs some inspiration, looking to what others are doing can be a great way to kickstart your own creative juices.
 heroImage: "/painting.jpg"

 ---